buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 * `CNB_SAMPLES_PATH` represents the path of our local copy of the `samples` directory.
 * `CNB_LIFECYCLE_PATH` represents the path of our local compiled `lifecycle` directory.

+> Please note that  we only run the commands above on a host machine for the purpose of this tutorial, which is not a common practice for buildpacks.

 ### Examine lifecycle phases

 A single app image build consists of the following phases: